Lexical Semantic Recognition: LSR Tagging Frameworks

-STREUSLE comprises the entire Reviews section of the English Web Treebank \citep{bies2012english}, for which there are gold Universal Dependencies \cite[UD;][]{11234/1-3105} graphs, and adopts the same train/dev/test split.
-The part-of-speech and syntactic dependency parts of the UD annotation appear below the sentence in \cref{fig:ex}.
-The lexical-level annotations do not make use of the UD parse directly, but there are constraints on compatibility between lexical categories and UPOS tags (see \cref{sec:constraints}).
+STREUSLE comprises the entire 55K-word Reviews section of the English Web Treebank \citep{bies2012english}, for which there are gold Universal Dependencies \cite[UD;][]{nivre-20} graphs, and adopts the same train/dev/test split.

+The lexical-level annotations do not make use of the UD parse directly, but there are constraints on compatibility between lexical categories and UPOS tags (see \Cref{sec:constraints}).

 \textbf{Multiword expressions} \citep[MWEs;][]{baldwin-10} are expressed as groupings of two or more tokens into idiomatic or collocational units.
-As detailed by \citet{schneider-14-tacl,schneider-14-corpus}, these units may be contiguous or \emph{gappy} (discontinuous).
-Each unit is marked with a binary \emph{strength} value: idiomatic\slash noncompositional expressions are \emph{strong}; collocations that are nevertheless semantically compositional, like ``highly recommended'', are \emph{weak}.
-The gap in a discontinuous MWE may contain single-word and/or other multiword expressions, provided that those embedded MWEs do not themselves contain gaps.
+As detailed by \citet{schneider-14-tacl,schneider-14-corpus}, these units may be contiguous or \emph{gappy} (discontinuous).\footnote{The gap in a discontinuous MWE may contain single-word and/or other multiword expressions, provided that those embedded MWEs do not themselves contain gaps.} Each unit is marked with a binary \emph{strength} value: idiomatic\slash noncompositional expressions are \emph{strong}; collocations that are nevertheless semantically compositional, like ``highly recommended'', are \emph{weak}.

-We use the term \textbf{lexical unit} for a token or strong group of tokens that is not contained by any larger \emph{strong} MWE.
-That is, \emph{ignoring weak MWE groupings}, each of the lexical units of a sentence is a single-word expression or strong MWE.
-A sentence's lexical units must be disjoint in their tokens.
+We use the term \textbf{lexical unit} for any expression that is either a \emph{strong} MWE grouping of multiple tokens, or a token that does not belong to a strong MWE.
+Every token in the sentence thus belongs to exactly one lexical unit.
 The other layers of semantic annotation augment lexical units, and weak MWEs are groupings of (entire) lexical units.

-\textbf{Lexical categories} (lexcats) elaborate on the syntax of lexical units.
-They are similar to Universal POS tags available as part of the UD annotations in the corpus, but they are necessary in order to (a)~express refinements relevant to the criteria for the application of supersenses, and (b)~account for the overall syntactic behavior of strong MWEs, as this may not be obvious from their internal syntactic structure.\footnote{This is also done in SUD \citep{gerdes-etal-2018-sud}.} \Cref{tab:lexcats} gives the full list of lexcats.
+\textbf{Lexical categories} (lexcats) describe the syntax of lexical units.
+They are similar to UPOS tags available in the UD annotations of the corpus, but are necessary in order to (a)~express refinements relevant to the criteria for the application of supersenses, and (b)~account for the overall syntactic behavior of strong MWEs, which may not be obvious from their internal syntactic structure.\footnote{This is also done in other resources \citep[e.g.,][]{shigeto-13,gerdes-etal-2018-sud}.} \Cref{sec:lexcat_description} gives the full list of lexcats.